BuildWithData/Code-From-Videos/mylyrics/ReadMe.md

     mylyrics --artist beatles --song yesterday

-Code from each episode is available in the folder `./episodeX` found here
+Code from each episode is available in the folder `./episodeX` right here in this folder

 Video playlist available [here](TODO)